Skip to main content

 Why?
 Skilled nursing care isn’t covered by either plan.
 Should a person need this service, the out-of-pocket cost can be a financial burden.
 People may be better off with a hi-deductible Plan G or a Plan G or N.

-You have a good choice of national, regional, and Idaho based companies offering these plans.
+You have a good choice of national and regional companies offering these plans.

-Companies with the lower plan premium, an AM Best rating of A- (or better), and have been in the health insurance business at least 4-years get our attention.
-These companies are typically on our ‘recommend’ list.
+We prefer doing business with companies with the lower plan premium, an AM Best rating of A- (or better), have been in the health insurance business at least 4-years, and have at least 10,000 active policy holders.
+These companies are typically on our ‘recommendation’ list (provided they have competitive premiums).

 A few insurance companies include a gym membership with their plan.
-The depth and variety of their network can differ noticeably.
+The depth and variety of participating exercise facilities can differ noticeably.
 Usage rules can vary too.

 Household discounts are offered by a few companies too.